Code-Institute-Submissions/HTML-Essentials-Portfolio-Project/README.md

 - The text for the Home page was taken from https://www.smithsonianmag.com/history/gobekli-tepe-the-worlds-first-temple-83613665/ and https://whc.unesco.org/en/list/1572/
 - The video content on the homepage is from youtube via the National History channel https://www.youtube.com/watch?v=A3aBN2QGn6w
 - Guidance on how to build the timeline structure https://www.w3schools.com/howto/howto_css_timeline.asp
-- Guidance on the :after Pusedo class was found https://developer.mozilla.org/en-US/docs/Web/CSS/::after
+- Guidance on the :after Psuedo class was found https://developer.mozilla.org/en-US/docs/Web/CSS/::after
 - The icons across the website were taken from [Font Awesome](https://fontawesome.com/)
 - The website fonts are courtesy of Google Fonts https://fonts.google.com/about